aj-valentine/School_District_Analysis/README.md

 <img width="728" alt="school_summary 2 PNG" src="https://user-images.githubusercontent.com/67871338/90344347-f8ed6100-dfe6-11ea-9b25-503ff053e97b.PNG">

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+By eliminating the ninth-grade scores, Thomas High School's math and reading performance increased.
+Relative to other schools, it increased its % Overall Passing from 65.1% to 90.6% and changed rank to # 2 overall in the school list.

 ### 4. How does replacing the ninth-grade scores affect the following:
 ####    - Math and reading scores by grade
 ####    - Scores by school spending